Overview of the relationship with the Financial Statements module

 If the budget contains many levels (dimensions), its performance might be negatively impacted by the nested calculations (it might take a long time to load).

-If you don't want to see the nested calculations or you want to try to improve performance, you can turn this feature off in the budget setup or worksheet setup (as applicable).
-Switch the Nested calculations setting to Hide, as in the image on the right image in the table below.
-Please note that any cell references pointing to a nested calculation will break if you hide these rows, so it's better to budget with them shown (on) or hidden (off) consistently.
+Please note that any cell references pointing to a nested calculation will break if you later hide these rows, so it's better to budget with them shown (on) or hidden (off) consistently.

 If you don't need one or more of these calculation rows for budgeting and forecasting purposes, consider creating a custom statement that doesn't include those rows.
 Then, when you create the budget, the rows won't exist.